-This information guide has been prepared by Age UK and contains general advice only, it should not be relied on as a basis for any decision or action and cannot be used as a substitute for professional advice.
-Neither Age UK nor any of its subsidiary companies or charities accepts any liability arising from its use and it is the reader's sole responsibility to ensure any information is up to date and accurate.
-Please note that the inclusion of named agencies, websites, companies, products, services or publications in this information guide does not constitute a recommendation or endorsement by Age UK or any of its subsidiary companies or charities.
-Contents What this guide is about 4 Managing your money safely If you manage your own finances If you want or need a little help managing your money If you want or need a lot of help managing your money If you're considering making a joint bank account 6 7 8 9 Shopping and banking 10 Getting your legal affairs in order Powers of attorney Wills 14 16 Financial abuse Reporting abuse What happens when you report abuse?
-17 18 19 Useful organisations 20
+What this guide is about 4 Managing your money safely If you manage your own finances If you want or need a little help managing your money If you want or need a lot of help managing your money If you're considering making a joint bank account 6 7 8 9 Shopping and banking 10 Getting your legal affairs in order Powers of attorney Wills 15 17 Financial abuse What is financial abuse?
+Reporting abuse What happens when you report abuse?
+18 19 20 Useful organisations 21

-What this guide is about Looking after money can feel overwhelming at any age.
+What this guide is about

+Looking after money can feel overwhelming at any age.
 But as we get older it can feel more like a burden and sometimes, through no fault of our own, things can go wrong.

 This guide explains how you can protect your finances and what to do if things do go wrong.
 It will give you tips for managing your money, explain how technology can help you and will also tell you who to contact if you need support or advice.